 Your child could also develop plagiocephaly while they're in a:

-Premature babies have a higher risk because their skulls are softer than full-term babies.
+Premature babies have a higher risk because their skulls are softer than those of full-term babies.

 If your child develops plagiocephaly, you might notice the back of their head is flatter on one side.
 They could have less hair on that part of the head as well.

-One of the benefits of babywearing for a baby is the decreased risk of plagiocephaly.
-Holding your baby in a sling can reduce how often there's pressure to their head.
+One of the benefits of babywearing is the decreased risk of plagiocephaly for your baby, as they are kept in an upright position and there is no pressure on their little head.

-Carrying your baby more often could reduce how often they cry.
+Carrying your baby more often reduces how often they cry.
 In one study, infants who were carried more often cried 43% less.

 The more often your baby cries, the more stress they'll experience.
 Stress increases a hormone called cortisol.
 Too much cortisol could impact their neural development.